 - Fuel consumption: 0.12 – 0.24 l/h diesel

-The Webasto 12V single outlet diesel heater with ducting and digital controller is available in both 12V and 24V.
+The Webasto 12V single outlet diesel heater with a ducting and digital controller is available in both 12V and 24V.
 Highly economical, it dehumidifies the cab interior as well as warms it, ensuring a more comfortable experience.
 The compact design makes it easier to install than larger diesel heaters.

 What’s included: